Making a Masterpiece

 ‘Making a Masterpiece’ follows six leading international designers as they travel to Tuscany to be part of a ‘once in a lifetime’ competition in the glorious wine regions of Montalcino.

-The designers will have unlimited access to the most expensive raw materials in the world.
-Rare metal and marble will be extracted sustainably from the Cararra hillside specifically to create the work of their dreams.
+The designers have unlimited access to the most expensive raw materials in the world.
+Rare metal and marble are extracted sustainably from the Cararra hillside specifically to create the work of their dreams.
 Access to the manufacturers of this kind of luxury material is incredibly rare, even for the best designers in the world.

-The designers, selected from 100’s of applicants, have six weeks to make their pieces.
-They will then be auctioned to the highest bidder in London later in the year.
-The prize will also include an exhibition during the Montalcino Design Festival and the 19th edition of the Jazz & Wine Festival, running from 12-17 July 2016.
-In addition to the events in Italy, the winning designs will be featured during the London Design Festival
+The designers, selected from 100s of applicants, have six weeks to make their pieces.
+They are then auctioned to the highest bidder in London later in the year.
+The prize includes an exhibition during the Montalcino Design Festival and the 19th edition of the Jazz & Wine Festival.
+In addition to the events in Italy, the winning designs are featured during the London Design Festival.

 ‘Making a Masterpiece’ will be an international celebration of craft, luxury and sustainability.
 Six weeks of high art and high pressure – we’ll take the viewer on a gorgeous visual journey as six designers’ visions come to life.

 ALESSANDRO ZAMBELLI (Italy).
 Alessandro lives and works in Mantua, Italy.
 He studied industrial design and materials engineering at the Cova School of Design in Milan, and his career took off at bathroom designer Agape in 2000.
 A few years later, in 2003, he founded Alessandro Zambelli Design Studio.